ECronin1973/Applied_Statistics_MyWork/README.md

  __Visualizations__

- It cannot be under estimated how useful the plots  in this project (such as scatter plots, box plots, and violin plots) were in understanding and communicating the differences between groups.
+ It cannot be under estimated how useful the plots in this project (such as scatter plots, box plots, swarm plots and violin plots) were in understanding and communicating the differences between groups.
 These plots provided a clear, visual summary of the data and support the statistical findings.
 The helped identify where code had to be modified when completing the t-test.

  __Practical Implications__